kwonus/Quelle/Vanilla-Quelle.md

    - @expand
    - *execute*

-Each syntax category has a combination of explicit and implicit actions.
+Each syntax category has either explicit and/or implicit actions.
 Explicit actions begin with the @ symbol, immediately followed by the explicit verb.
 Implicit actions are inferred by the syntax of the command.

 ### IV.
 Fundamental Quelle Commands